Toucaan/toucaan.docs/docs/native-apps/introduction.md

 ---

 # Introduction
-Toucaan makes it possible to create "app-like" layouts for mobile and desktop apps using plain old HTML and CSS.
-This is the central theme of [Intrinsic Design](https://toucaan.com/blog/intrinsic-design).
-It enables the developer to create user-interfaces that "belong to" a device, and that often leads to mobile layouts that are closer to the design language of native apps than anything else.
+Toucaan makes it possible to create "app-like" layouts for mobile and desktop apps.
+Use plain HTML and CSS to create screens for your _native_ mobile app and navigate between them seamlessly using [portals](https://github.com/WICG/portals).

+This is an experimental region of Toucaan.
+And in part one of the core themes of [Intrinsic Design](https://toucaan.com/blog/intrinsic-design).

 ### App Workflow